-The average rental price in Southeast Nashua is currently $2,534, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 60.7% of the neighborhoods in New Hampshire.
+The average rental price in Southeast Nashua is currently $2,450, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 43.2% of New Hampshire neighborhoods.

 Southeast Nashua is a densely urban neighborhood (based on population density) located in Nashua, New Hampshire.

-Southeast Nashua real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and apartment complexes/high-rise apartments.
+Southeast Nashua real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Southeast Nashua neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

 In addition, being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
 To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
 And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Southeast Nashua neighborhood is one of the most walkable neighborhoods in America.